kennankole/RoR-Hello-world/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)  the author of [the original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)
+I would like to thank the Microverse tutorials

 <p align="right">(<a href="#readme-top">back to top</a>)</p>